 In the absence of biblical wisdom, husbands and wives will likely have a lot of different beliefs.
 If those beliefs were learned from their parents and their spouse doesn’t agree with that viewpoint, it becomes a very personal issue.
 The best thing they can do is surrender all pre-conceived notions and study what the Bible teaches together.
 Once they have a biblical foundation, they will have a common understanding of money and financial decisions can be made by exploring God’s Word together.
 If scripture doesn’t make a decision obvious, they should pray, seek godly counsel or ultimately one can submit to the other.

 In my Bible, James 4 has the heading “Warning Against Worldliness”.
-Just this past Sunday, my pastor defined worldliness as adopting the world’s values.
+Worldliness can simply be defined as adopting the world’s values.
 And we read in James 4:1, “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?”
 When we adopt the values of our godless human culture, our motives are not where they should be.
 We no longer have the selfless, sacrificial attitude we are called to have as a loving spouse, but instead have a selfish attitude that hungers to feed the desires of our flesh.
 This passage goes on to point out that this covetous attitude is the source of many of our quarrels and fights.
 The solution for a worldly attitude is found in James 4:10, where it tells us to “Humble yourselves before the Lord, and he will exalt you.”

 I’ve read that 20% of married people admit to spending $500 or more without their spouse’s knowledge and 6% have bank accounts the other knows nothing about.
 Even more couples simply don’t have a clue where their money is going.
 In some cases it’s because one spouse is hiding information, but in others it’s just a lack of knowledge.
 When I sit down with a couple, the first thing I have them do is track all their expenses so they can both understand where their money is being spent.
 The beauty of that openness is the built-in accountability that it brings into the marriage.
 Our spending often reflects the spiritual condition of our heart and who better to keep us accountable than our spouse?
 This accountability can help protect us from feeding sinful desires.